54754N4/Esoteric/ReadMe.md

 ]<+.
 ```

-You can then transpile as such:
+You can then proceed to transpile it as such:

 ```java
 Lexer<Brainfuck> lexer = new Lexer<>(stream, Brainfuck.class);